react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `backBehavior`

-This controls how going back in the navigator is handled.
-This includes when the back button is pressed/back gesture is performed, or `goBack` is called.
+This controls what happens when `goBack` is called in the navigator.
+This includes pressing the device's back button or back gesture on Android.

 It supports the following values:

-- `firstRoute` - return to the first tab (default)
+- `firstRoute` - return to the first screen defined in the navigator (default)
-- `initialRoute` - return to initial tab
+- `initialRoute` - return to initial screen passed in `initialRouteName` prop, if not passed, defaults to the first screen
-- `order` - return to previous tab (in the order they are shown in the tab bar)
+- `order` - return to screen defined before the focused screen
-- `history` - return to last visited tab
+- `history` - return to last visited screen in the navigator; if the same screen is visited multiple times, the older entries are dropped from the history
 - `none` - do not handle back button

 #### `defaultStatus`